openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4b.rst

 service immediately depends on the Networking service.
 These dependencies lack services such as the Image service because the Networking service does not immediately depend on it.
 However, the Compute service depends on the Image service to launch an instance.
+The example configuration in this scenario assumes basic configuration knowledge of Networking service components.

+For illustration purposes, the management network uses 10.0.0.0/24 and provider networks use 192.0.2.0/24, 198.51.100.0/24, and 203.0.113.0/24.

 Infrastructure
 --------------

 #.
 One controller node with two network interfaces: management and
-   external (typically the Internet).
+   provider.
+The provider interface connects to a generic network that physical network infrastructure switches/routes to external networks (typically the Internet).
 #.
 At least two compute nodes with two network interfaces: management
-   and external (typically the Internet).
+   and provider.
+The provider interface connects to a generic network that physical network infrastructure switches/routes to external networks (typically the Internet).

 .. image:: figures/scenario-provider-hw.png
    :alt: Hardware layout